 - Maintain window and door screening to help keep mosquitoes outside.

 - Empty water from mosquito breeding sites around the home, such as buckets, unused kiddie pools, old tires or similar sites where mosquitoes may lay eggs.

 - Use nets and/or fans over outdoor eating areas.

 EEE is rare in dogs and cats, however, when cases have been identified in dogs, they’re typically less than six months old.
-Horses are very susceptible to EEE and approximately 90 percent of horses that show signs of EEE die from the disease.
-A vaccine is available for horses.
+Horses and birds are very susceptible to EEE and approximately 90 percent of horses that show signs of EEE die from the disease.
+A vaccine is also available and highly encouraged for horses.

 How do I protect my pets from EEE?

 Keep pets indoors as much as possible between dusk and dawn, when mosquitoes are most active.
 Mosquito repellents labeled for use on people should not be used on pets.
 There are some topical products that can be applied to dogs to protect them from mosquitoes; concerned pet owners should work with their veterinarian.

 How do I protect my livestock from EEE?